infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_percievable_android.md

 }
 ```

+### Audio Description or Media Alternative (WCAG 1.2.3 - Level A)

+This guideline covers point [1.2.3 Audio Description or Media Alternative (Prerecorded) - Level A](https://www.w3.org/WAI/WCAG22/quickref/#audio-description-or-media-alternative-prerecorded) of the WCAG standard.

+People with vision impairments may have difficulty understanding key visual details in a video.
+To make the video accessible to everyone, the guideline requires providing an audio description or an alternative method to convey the visual information.

+:white_check_mark: **Success criteria**

+To satisfy the guideline, there are two ways to make synchronized media accessible for users with vision impairments:
+* **Provide an audio description**: Add narration to describe key visual elements (e.g., actions, scenery) in the video that someone with vision impairments would otherwise miss.
+* **Provide a text alternative**: If audio description isn't possible, offer a transcript that includes descriptions of both the audio and visual content, allowing users to read what happens in the video.

+#### Using audio description

+When talking about the audio description, it is important to provide a description of the video content.
+This can be done by:
+* adding a separate audio track to the video that describes the video content
+* providing a video version file with audio description
+* providing a video with extended audio description

+##### Audio description with ExoPlayer

+In `ExoPlayer`, you can query the available audio and video tracks using `player.currentTracks`.
+This allows you to present users with options, such as regular audio and an audio description track.
+You can implement functionality for users to select their preferred track from the available options.

+#### Using text alternative

+A text alternative provides a written description of both the audio and visual content.
+This is helpful for users who cannot see the video or for those who cannot access the audio.
+* **Static text alternative**: For simple videos (like a "talking-head" video, where only a person speaks to the camera), a brief text description can be provided instead of a full audio description.
+* **Detailed transcript**: For more complex videos, a full transcript can include descriptions of visual elements as well as the dialogue.

+:no_entry_sign: **Failure criteria**

+If none of provided success criteria are met, the user may have issues understanding the content of the video.
+This can lead to a bad user experience and a lack of information, and in the end, the failure of this guideline.

 ### Captions support for live media (WCAG 1.2.4 - Level AA)

 This guideline covers [1.2.4 Captions (Live) - Level AA](https://www.w3.org/WAI/WCAG22/quickref/#captions-live) of the WCAG standard.